-AP1000® Plant Design
+AP1000® Reactor Design

-The Westinghouse AP1000® pressurized water reactor yields considerable capital savings and lower maintenance costs delivering safe, efficient, more economical nuclear power solutions across the world.
+The Westinghouse AP1000 pressurized water reactor yields considerable capital savings and lower maintenance costs delivering safe, efficient, more economical nuclear power solutions across the world.

-Simplified Plant Design
+Simplified Reactor Design

 The Technology

-The AP1000® PWR is comprised of components that incorporate many design improvements distilled from 50 years of successful operating nuclear power plant experience.
+The AP1000 PWR is comprised of components that incorporate many design improvements distilled from 50 years of successful operating nuclear power plant experience.
 The reactor vessel and internals, steam generator, fuel and pressurizer designs are improved versions of those found in currently operating Westinghouse-designed PWRs.
 The reactor coolant pumps are canned-motor pumps, the type used in many other industrial applications where reliability and long life are paramount requirements.

 • The most advanced, proven Generation III+ technology available